LukeEcomod/scipy_ode_solver/README.md

 # Example how to use scipy ode solver

-Examples are located in the two notebooks.
+Examples are located in the notebooks.
+The notebooks are ment to be read in order.

-There is one example for 1st order ODE system and one for 2nd order system.